baejoseph/SlowTris/README.md

 * Right Shift - Hold

 ## Still to do
-* SRS does not work fully as intended (triple T-spin using wallkicks may not work)
-* Have not yet implemented combo scoring / sound effects
+* Have not yet implemented combo scoring / sound effects.
 * High scores.